-- 1. Initial review of research questions
+- 1. Initial review of research/inquiry questions

 - 2. Figuring out a style and structure for the proposal that work for you

 - 3. Situating your work in existing literature

 - 4. Writing strategies

 - 5. Work (time management) strategies

 - 6. Field work strategies under Covid

 - 7. IRB applications

 - 8. Preparing your presentation

 NOTE: a one-credit course implies 15 contact hours during the semester.
-These 15 hours can either be spread out over the course the semester or concentrated into a shorter period.
-Officially, this year CSUS 805 ends in late March, but we will be flexible and run the course according to students' interest and needs.
+These 15 hours can either be spread out over the course of the semester or concentrated into a shorter period.
+Officially, this year CSUS 805 meets for 50 minutes each week and runs through the whole semester.
+But we will be flexible and run the course according to students' interest and needs.
+So, for example, in previous years we met for more than 50 minutes each week and ended the course in early April.